brahianrosswill/ComfyUi-Untwisting-RoPE/README.md

-# ComfyUi-Untwisting-RoPE (Training free Style Tranfer)
+# ComfyUi-Untwisting-RoPE (Training-Free Style Tranfer)

 This is a ComfyUi implementation of ["Untwisting RoPE: Frequency Control for Shared Attention in DiTs"](https://arxiv.org/abs/2602.05013)